 - Choose the luxuries that are most important to you.
 There’s nothing wrong with enjoying an occasional steakhouse dinner or indulging in a six-dollar cup of coffee a few times a week if your budget won’t feel the strain.
 What’s not OK is allowing yourself carte blanche on all luxuries.
 Spend some time choosing what is most important to you, whether that means a dream vacation twice a year, designer jeans, a new and expensive handbag each season, or something entirely different.

 - Budget for your personal luxuries.
-Even millionaires need to be mindful about how they spend their money.
+Even millionaires need to be mindful of how they spend their money.
 Make sure to work your luxury purchases into your monthly budget.

 - Acknowledge when a purchase or experience is a luxury.
 One of the most important ways you can curb addiction to the finer things in life is to know when you are indulging in a luxury purchase.
 This way, it won’t automatically turn into a habit.